danielpeter/teaching-computational-geophysics/README.md

-embarassing, but hopefully more to come... :)
+embarrassing, but hopefully more to come... :)